jmbreda/Sanity/README.md

 Sanity/bin/Sanity_distance
 ```
 ## Help
-For any questions or assistance regarding Sanity, please post your question the issues section or contact us at jeremie.breda@unibas.ch
+For any questions or assistance regarding Sanity, please post your question in the issues section.